August 1, 2025

 Some of the pickles!

 When I lived in New England, it was rare for someone just to drop in.
 People (me included) almost always called in advance, to see if the timing was convenient or if folks would be home.
 But here in the country, it is very different.
 People stop by all the time.
 And they usually bring something.
 Sometimes it is a story or an old newspaper article about a long-passed relative.
 Lately, it is produce.
 People have brought pints and pints of blueberries, cabbages, the last broccoli from a garden, a bucket of peas.
 And this week, it was squash, pounds of squash; and then, green beans.
 So I got out my jars and pickling salt and canner.
-I have make 20 pints of squash pickles and six pints of pickled green beans.
+I have made 20 pints of squash pickles and six pints of pickled green beans.
 We will share them with neighbors, and eat them in the winter, when they will be like a taste of summer in a jar!

 May 21, 2025